Collective Resources and Reading

-- Henry Cameron, MA A therapist based out of Portland, Oregon, Henry Cameron’s blog posts combine his experience as a therapist, along with humor and great insights.
-His blog posts were very helpful as I started my own recovery work.
+4. Henry Cameron, MA A therapist based out of Portland, Oregon, Henry Cameron’s blog posts combine his experience as a therapist, along with humor and great insights.
 He also offers therapy sessions via Skype.

-3. Stigma Fighters – A mental health non-profit dedicated to helping real people living with mental illness.
-On their website, many people have shared their stories (myself included!) with their struggles.
+6. Stigma Fighters – A mental health non-profit dedicated to helping real people living with mental illness.

-5. Healthy Place – Healthy Place is one of the largest, comprehensive mental health sites on the web today.
-They feature an online mental health support network: blogs (read my guest post), forums, expert information, resources, and directories.
-A great community.
+8. Healthy Place – Healthy Place is one of the largest, comprehensive mental health sites on the web today.
+They feature an online mental health support network: blogs, forums, expert information, resources, and directories.

 9. After Psychotherapy, by: Joseph Burgo, PhD – A psychotherapist who discusses various topics from bipolar disorder to sexuality.
 He also offers online therapy sessions via Skype.

 10. Yellowbrick Blog – Yellowbrick’s mission is to provide full spectrum, specialized approach to the emotional, physical and developmental challenges of emerging young adults.
 The blog provides advice, support and insights on emerging adulthood.
 Visit them here.